Oxford Network for

 No matter where they are, cities face mounting and compounded challenges unlike ever before.
 The Covid-19 pandemic has ushered in a disruptive series of public health, economic, social, and political crises, while a growing number of cities are threatened by intensifying global risks, such as climate disasters, ethnic and racial tensions, cultural disintegration, conflicts, and depleting resources.
 The need to train leaders in tackling these challenges for the viability of our urban future has never been more pressing.

-Aiming to connect top research and best practice, the courses engages attendees in interactive lectures and workshops taught by leading experts at the University of Oxford and other leading UK universities, practitioners from the UK government, and key players in business and industry.
-The courses provide a global perspective on major aspects of contemporary and near-future urban development, with case studies that explore innovative practices balancing economic, environmental, and social aspects.
+Aiming to connect top research and best practice, the courses engage attendees in interactive lectures and workshops taught by leading experts at the University of Oxford and other leading UK universities, practitioners from the UK government, and key players in business and industry.

 Return to Courses and Events